 A very popular entity choice is the LLC.
 An LLC requires more paperwork However, it offers liability protection.
 Forming an LLC separates the owner from the business.
 This separation protects the owner’s personal assets from any business liabilities.
 This means if you were sued they can only take what the business owns.
 Not your personal home, or assets.
 An LLC is taxed just like a sole proprietor or partnership, paying self-employment taxes on all income regardless of how much cash he or she took out.
 An LLC still needs to make estimated tax payments to avoid penalties.

-I work with small businesses to assure they set up their business for the best tax situation based on their own personal and business needs.
+Also, I work with creative entrepreneurs to assure they set up their business for the best tax situation based on their own personal and business needs.
 I offer a FREE 20-minute consultation.
-If you would like to dig deeper into these topics click HERE to set up a call!
+If you would like to dig deeper into these topics click HERE to set up a call